Code Lists

 …

-The content of a list in the XML format differs in some respects from that of the CSV and TXT formats.
-In the XML format, each list opens with the list number, a description of the list, and an issue number for the list as a whole, which specifies the issue when the list was added or last changed (in addition to the issue number against each individual code value).
+The content of a list in the XML or JSON format differs in some respects from that of the CSV and TXT formats.
+In the XML and JSON formats, each list opens with the list number, a description of the list, and an issue number for the list as a whole, which specifies the issue when the list was added or last changed (in addition to the issue number against each individual code value).

 Browse